aptos-labs/developer-docs/apps/docusaurus/docs/sdks/ts-sdk/type-safe-contract.md

 const config = new AptosConfig({
   network: Network.TESTNET,
 });
-// You used to use aptosClient to interact with the chain export const aptosClient = new Aptos(config);
+// First, create an Aptos client export const aptos = new Aptos(config);
-// Now you use surfClient that wraps aptosClient to interact with Move contracts export const surfClient = createSurfClient(aptosClient).useABI(ABI);
+// Second, create a SurfClient with the Aptos client and the ABI export const surfClient = createSurfClient(aptos).useABI(ABI);
 ```

 ## Resources